alex-h-stone/spring-boot-microservice-reference/README.md

 The API provides the following functionality:

 - New pets can be added to the pet store.
-- Customers can search for a pet by either Id, or PetAvailabilityStatus.
+- Customers can search for a pet by either Pet Id, or PetAvailabilityStatus.
 - Pets can be updated when details change.
 - Customers can purchase a pet.
 - Pet vaccination details are provided via an external API call.